bakame-php/http-structured-fields/README.md

 ### Foreword

-**⚠️WARNING: While this package parses and serializes the header value, it does not validate its content.
+> [!CAUTION] While this package parses and serializes the header value, it does not validate its content.
 It is still required to validate the parsed data against the constraints of the corresponding header.
-Content validation is out of scope for this library.**
+Content validation is out of scope for this library.

 ### Parsing and Serializing Structured Fields